zawzaww/zawzaww.github.io/_posts/2024-09-09-explore-the-philippines.md

 Buy Smart Prepaid eSIM at [https://store1.smart.com.ph/view/2661](https://store1.smart.com.ph/view/2661).

-Firstly, I've bought this Smart prepaid eSIM via the official website with AYA Visa card that costs only **PHP ₱99**, and then I've received the eSIM QR code via email from Smart.
+Firstly, I've bought this Smart prepaid eSIM via the official website with AYA Visa card that costs only PHP ₱99, and then I've received the eSIM QR code via email from Smart.
 Secondly, I scanned this Smart eSIM QR code and downloaded it on my Android phone, Google Pixel 4a.
 It worked properly.

-**NOTE:** It depends on Android device manufacturers and Android version.
+Please note that it depends on Android device manufacturers and Android version.
 For example, on the Google Pixel 4a Android phone,

 **Settings --> Network & internet --> SIMs --> Add eSIM --> Scan the QR code --> Download the Smart eSIM**